Uncovering Rare Obesity®

 A genetic report with the results from your test will be sent directly to your doctor in a few weeks.
 It can be helpful to schedule an appointment ahead of time to review your results, because genetic test results can be confusing.
 Your doctor will help you understand what your results mean and work with you to determine the next steps.

 As part of the Uncovering Rare Obesity program, you can also speak with a licensed genetic counselor to answer any questions you may have before the test and review your results after the test.
-These two genetic counseling sessions from a third-party genetic counseling company are included without charge, and you can schedule them at your convenience.
+These two genetic counseling sessions from a third-party genetic counseling company are included without charge, and you can schedule it at your convenience.